-Lavout/Design
+Layout/Design

-Judge Rachel L. Bell, Judge Lynda Jones, Kyle Sowell and Brad Freeman he Dockets The Metropolitan General Sessions Court system is committed to excellence in administering justice and is a contributing partner working toward a safe and vital community in Nashville-Davidson County.
-The Court handles a vast array of cases such as offenses, preliminary hearings on felony and misdemeanor cases, mental health, various alcohol and drug related cases and civil related cases up to \$25,000.
+Judge Rachel L. Bell, Judge Lynda Jones, Kyle Sowell and Brad Freeman he Dockets excellence in administering justice and is a contributing partner working toward a safe and vital community in Nashville-Davidson County.
+The Court handles a vast array of cases such as offenses, preliminary traffic hearings on felony and misdemeanor cases, mental health, various alcohol and drug related cases and civil related cases up to \$25,000.
 It is estimated that the Sessions Court system General processed cases representing over 200,000 litigants in FY 2022.
 The following is a general overview of the docket system handled by the Court: